Can airport screenings prevent the spread of COVID-19?

 The new coronavirus that originated from the Chinese city of Wuhan, also known as COVID-19, continues to spread, and the World Health Organization recently declared it a public health emergency of international concern.
 As a postdoctoral researcher at the University of Chicago, I study how diseases like this spread and how public health officials can try to contain them.

 One of the most common tactics used to try to stop epidemics is screening travelers at airports.
-Unfortunately, based on research my colleagues and I have conducted on past epidemics and our preliminary findings on the Wuhan coronavirus, traveler screening will miss more than half of people exposed to the virus.
+Unfortunately, based on research my colleagues and I have conducted on preliminary findings on the Wuhan coronavirus, traveler screening will miss more than half of people exposed to the virus.

 Screening during flu season also means that large numbers of people who are not infected with nCoV are probably being detained as false positives, because the flu has similar symptoms.
 Despite its obvious flaws, however, screening can have some indirect benefits.
 To find out why, we have to understand how screening works and how it impacts public awareness during an epidemic.